“The groves were God’s first temples.”

 There is no denying; sometimes Mother Nature doesn’t play along with our plans.
 Pests, diseases and seasonal shifts always keep local orchard growers on their toes.
 If you’re just beginning an orchard or just want to plant a few apple trees, here are the products that allow you to have your best fruit crops.

-- 1-2-3 Step Program-A combination of 1) Master Nursery Bumper Crop; 2) Master Nursery Master Start; and 3) Master Nursery Root Master B-1 will get your fruit plants off to a fast start when you plant them.
+- 1-2-3 Step Program-A combination of 1) Master Nursery Bumper Crop; 2) Master Nursery Bumper Crop Starter Fertilizer; and 3) Bonide Root & Grow will get your fruit plants off to a fast start when you plant them.
 In fact, we extend your guarantee when you purchase these products to use with your fruit plants.

 - Master Nursery Pest Fighter Year Round Spray Oil – This product smothers insect pests in a natural way for pesticide free fruit growing.